-If a company owns the 100% of another company, then there’s no complexity.
-The parent company will create a consolidated balance sheet for parent and subsidiary company together.
+If a company owns 100% of another company, there’s no complexity.
+Instead, the parent company will create a consolidated balance sheet for parent and subsidiary companies.

-What a parent company does when it owns less than 50% of another company?
+What does a parent company do when it owns less than 50% of another company?
 In that case, the parent company would not create a consolidated balance sheet.
-Rather, the parent company will only include its own assets, liabilities, and shareholders’ equity.
+Rather, the parent company will only include its assets, liabilities, and shareholders’ equity.
 And the portion of interest in the subsidiary company as “investments” in the assets section.

-For example, let’s say MNC Company owns 35% of stake in BCA Company.
-Now, MNC Company will prepare a balance sheet which is not consolidated.
+For example, MNC Company owns a 35% stake in BCA Company.
+Now, MNC Company will prepare a balance sheet that is not consolidated.
 And at the same time, there will be no change in the assets, liabilities, and shareholders’ equity.
-But there will be 35% stake of investment (the amount would be similar) in the assets section.
+But there will be a 35% stake of investment (the amount would be similar) in the assets section.

 There are few key differences between balance sheet and consolidated balance sheet –